darafferty/rapthor/docs/source/parset.rst

         .. note::

-            This directory does not need to be on a shared file system but must be located on one that is 100% POSIX-compatible (which many shared file systems are not).
+            This directory must be on a 100% POSIX-compatible file system, because Toil heavily depends on POSIX file locking to work reliably.
+For many shared file systems, this criterion is not met.

     debug_workflow
         Debug workflow related issues.
 Enabling this will require significantly more